MoZarea/MoZarea/README.md

 <h2 align="left">Hi 👋!
-My name is Mohamed Zarea and I'm a android Developer, from Egypt</h2>
+My name is Mohamed Zarea and I'm an Android Developer, from Egypt</h2>

 ###